Indiagraphs Logo

 To meet rising industrial and investment demand, imports have surged, driven by solar, electronics, and jewelry fabrication.
 But global supply is tightening, leading to temporary shortages and high domestic premiums – especially during festive seasons like Dhanteras.

 But imports alone won’t solve the challenge – global supply is tight, and India competes in a global scramble.
-In 2025, India experienced a silver shortage during the festive season, caused by high premium over international pricing and constrained global shipments.
+In 2025, India experienced periods of tight availability and elevated domestic premiums during the festive season, driven by high international prices and constrained global shipments.

-Meanwhile, India’s solar ambition adds another layer of demand: installed solar capacity has now crossed 100 GW, and every gigawatt added consumes 80–100 tonnes of silver in PV modules, conductors, and connectors.
+Meanwhile, India’s solar ambition adds another layer of demand: installed solar capacity has now crossed 100 GW, and historically, each gigawatt of solar capacity has required significant quantities of silver, though intensity per unit is now declining due to thrifting and new cell designs.

 Thus, each new GW of solar capacity or each EV rollout translates to tons of silver consumed in wires, pastes, connectors, and cells.